Schütte-Lanz D.I

 The Schütte-Lanz D.I was a German single-seat biplane fighter, often said to be Germany's first biplane attack aircraft.
-The D.I was light-weight and made of wood covered in fabric, apparently based on the British design of the Sopwith Tabloid.
+The D.I was light-weight and made of wood covered in fabric, apparently based on the design of the British Sopwith Tabloid.

 Operational history

-After Idflieg testing in 1915, the plane was rejected on the grounds that the biplane design afforded less vision to the pilot than a monoplane and was as such unsuitable for use as a fighter.
+After Idflieg testing in 1915, the plane was rejected on the grounds that the biplane design afforded less vision to the pilot than a monoplane and was consequently unsuitable for use as a fighter.
 A modified version, the Schütte-Lanz D.II was produced in the same year.